rust-fuzz/book/src/cargo-fuzz/tutorial.md

 Base64: aHR0cDovL1s6XTp4xaQBOn8BWcWkDXh4OnhpOgBpOlwNfnhAACUKACkg
 ```

-The line in the output that starts with `http` is the input that [causes a crash in rust-url][rust-url crash].
+The line in the output that starts with `http` is the input that [causes a panic in rust-url][rust-url crash].

 [rust-url]: https://github.com/servo/rust-url
 [libFuzzer]: http://llvm.org/docs/LibFuzzer.html